 When it comes to face shape, certain braided hairstyles will favor different face shapes.
 If you’re simply looking to include a braid or two in your current haircut, then you don’t need to worry about face shape too much.
 If you want a style more akin to cornrows, where you’re braiding your entire head of hair or most of it, then face shape matters a little more.
 Guys with square, triangle, diamond, and oblong faces are best suited to fully braided styles, while guys with round, oval, and heart shapes aren’t as well suited.

-You’ll also need a few pieces of equipment: a good quality comb, hair oil, small hair bands, and a spray bottle for water.
+You’ll also need a few pieces of equipment: a good-quality comb, hair oil, small hair bands, and a spray bottle for water.
 Hair bands are the only absolutely necessary tool, but depending on your hair type, it may benefit you to have some of the others.
 Once you’ve got the materials you need, you’re ready to start styling your braid.

 How To Style Braids for Men